-When students leave Seneca Academy they are well-prepared to excel in other private, public, or parochial school programs, both academically and socially.
-They have grasped the attributes of the IB Learner Profile and are ready to be: principled, open-minded, caring, knowledgeable, balanced, reflective, inquirers, thinkers, communicators, and risk-takers.
+When students leave Seneca Academy they are well-prepared to academically and socially excel in other private, public, or parochial school programs.
+As they enter middle school, they have grown in their understanding and demonstration of the attributes of the International Baccalaureate Learner Profile: principled, open-minded, caring, knowledgeable, balanced, reflective, inquirers, thinkers, communicators, and risk-takers.

-Private schools accepting Seneca Academy students include:The Barnesville SchoolFriends Meeting SchoolSt.
-Andrew's Episcopal SchoolNorwood School
+Private schools accepting Seneca Academy students include:

-Sandy Spring Friends School Bullis School Christ Episcopal School Friends Meeting School Norwood School Avalon Mary of Nazareth Holton Arms
+The Barnesville School St. Andrew's Episcopal School Sandy Spring Friends School Bullis School Connelly School of the Holy Child Friends Meeting School Norwood School The Avalon School Mary of Nazareth Holton Arms